Help us improve your experience.

 2. Enter the hostname, port number, message type, and sequencing mode.

-3. If you want to have streaming data TLS-protected, toggle on TLS Protected.
+3. To have streaming data TLS-protected, toggle on TLS Protected.

 After toggling on TLS Protected, the default result is to require certificate validation from the local store.